neumont-gamedev/neumont-gamedev.github.io/_posts/GameDev-CPP/2024-08-17-gamedev-cpp-box2d.md

 ### Build Box2D ###

 The build instructions are in the **Building** section on the **Box2D GitHub** page.
-Instructions all also shown in this guide below.
+Detailed instructions are also provided in this guide below.

-> It is recommended to follow the instructions from this guide as they provide more details.
-{: .prompt-tip }
 <div align="left">
 <img src="box2d-building.jpg" alt="Building" width="50%"/>
 </div>

+> It is recommended to follow the instructions below as they provide more details.
+{: .prompt-tip }

 #### Install CMake ####
 _CMake is a tool to create the build environment for a project.
 It is used to package a project and then create the project files for the build environment (Visual Studio) and platform (Windows/Linux)._